CrossRef/event-data-user-guide/event-data-manual.md

 Like all Crossref services, whenever CED refers to an Item it uses the DOI to identify it.
 However it is important to understand that internally CED tracks Events around Items themselves.

-Data from different Sources uses different identifiers to refer to Items.
+Input data collected from different Sources uses different identifiers to refer to Items.
 Some use the DOI and some use the Landing Page.
 However the data comes in, CED matches the input to an Item and records the data against that.

 ### DOIs are unique.
 Landing Pages aren't always.